Paul King, MD, Medical Director

 Kelechi Ohayagha, MD

 Dr. Kelechi Ohayagha is a board-certified psychiatrist.
 She specializes in child, adolescent, and adult psychiatry.
 She was born in Nigeria, but raised in Atlanta, GA.
 She attended University of Georgia where she graduated with a Bachelor of Science degree in Microbiology.
 She then attended Ross University School of Medicine to obtain her medical degree.
 Following medical school, Dr. Ohayagha completed an internship and residency training in psychiatry at Louisiana State University Health Sciences Center.
 She then traveled to Memphis, Tennessee to complete her child and adolescent psychiatry fellowship at University of Tennessee Health Sciences Center.
-Dr. Ohayagha joined Parkwood Behavioral July 2018.
+Dr. Ohayagha joined Parkwood Behavioral Health System in July 2018.

 Dr. Ohayagha is an active member of American Academy of Child and Adolescent Psychiatry.
 Dr. Ohayagha is also a member of American Psychiatric Association and Tennessee Medical Association.
 She has taught medical residents and fellows.
 She is the recipient of several clinical and research awards.